Racer159/jackal/docs/12-contribute-to-zarf/4-style-guide.md

   * See the 'Admonitions' section.

 ### Heading and Title Language
-Considering the majority of our documentation revolves around Zarf, it's components, and commands, the language we use to introduce titles and headings needs to reflect the correct tense.
+Considering the majority of our documentation revolves around Jackal, it's components, and commands, the language we use to introduce titles and headings needs to reflect the correct tense.

 **Default to using the tense of the command when addressing it in titles and headings.** For example: